adafruit/CircuitPython_Badge_README/drafts/Supercon_2018_README.txt

 Welcome to CircuitPython!
 #############################

-Hello Hackaday Superconference - we wanted to have a fun ~electronic~ swag-bag item, that does more than just a sticker!
+Hello Hackaday Superconference - we wanted to have a fun ~electronic~ item, that does more than just a sticker!
 What you have in your hand is a Hallowing M0 Express.

 This hardware comes pre-loaded with CircuitPython!
 CircuitPython is Adafruit's